 For over 30 years, Louise has been involved in coaching, administration and business development of different sports groups; including netball, cricket, athletics, AFL and NRL.
 In particularly, Louise has been committed to serving the ACT netball community for nearly 20 years, including four years as District President.
 She is also currently a board member of the Canberra Raider’s Women in Sport Advisory Board

-Director: Peter Marshall
+Vice President: Peter Marshall AM

 Peter is a professional engineer who has served 34 years in Navy, retiring with the rank of Rear Admiral.
 He has been responsible for the maintenance and logistics support of all Navy’s surface fleet as well as many large defence projects.
 He has a strong executive leader with a comprehensive understanding of Government procurement processes and the functioning of Government at senior levels.
 Since leaving Navy Peter has consulted to a range of companies on Defence engagement and strategic planning, and has recently taken a role with Broadspectrum to establish a new Maritime business.

 Peter has served on several corporate Boards, for-profit and not-for-profit.
 He has been a Non-Executive Director of Rowing ACT for four years and takes a very active interest in strong governance and robust business-based decision making.

 Special Director: Victoria Press

 Victoria is currently consulting with community and charity groups in the areas of governance, finance and risk management.

 Victoria is a senior manager with experience in governance and assurance, regulation and project management in the public sector.
 She is an innovative and creative leader, who brings a new way of thinking to the board gained through her experience with not-for-profit organisations and Commonwealth and State public service agencies